morkro/happy-plants/README.md

 ## About
 If your hobby is collecting (and growing) plants, you maybe also like to gather all the information about them and keep an organised overview about your little home garden.

 _HappyPlants_ is a mobile-first, progressive web application which helps organising and keeping track of your plants.
-See the list of

----

 ## Features
 This project is currently still in `alpha` development and only supports a bare minimum set of features.